Risk Factors

 2) Overseas business expansion

-The Group has production and sales facilities in countries around the world, and over 60% of its revenue is generated outside Japan.
+The Group has production and sales facilities in countries around the world, and close to 70% of its revenue is generated outside Japan.
 For this reason, if geopolitical issues occur, such as an increase in tariffs due to a trade conflict or a breakdown in supply chains due to regional conflicts, the business results and financial condition of the Group could be affected.

 In addition, to conduct business activities in foreign countries, the Group needs to address the potential risks of changes in laws and restrictions, disputes stemming from differences in working conditions, difficulties in hiring and procuring human resources, social disorder caused by terrorism or war, and other factors.
 In the event that these risks surface, there is a possibility that such events might adversely affect the business results and financial condition of the Group.